bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-139">139.
 Check if a Number is a Prime Factor of Another Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isPrimeFactor function checks if a given number is a prime factor of another number.
+<p>The isPrimeFactor function checks if a given number is a prime factor of
+another number.</p>
 <pre>
 const isPrimeFactor = (num, factor) => num % factor === 0 &&
 isPrime(factor);